-- b.
+b.
 Potable Water Impacts.
 Potable Water Element Policy 1.1.1 adopts a level of service (LOS) standard of 150 gallons per person per day for residential demand and approximately 2,750 gallons per acre per day for nonresidential demand.
-Marion County Utilities defers to the Department of Health for on-site well and septic (see Attachment C). - i.
-Current RL land use: 0.62 AC 150 gallons = 93 gallons - ii.
-Proposed MR land use: 0.62 AC 150 gallons = 93 gallons
+The Bureau of Economic and Business Research finds, based on the 2020 U.S. Census, that Marion County's average household size is 2.33 persons.
+Marion County Utilities defers to the Department of Health for on-site well and septic (see Attachment C).